Chatham in Kent

 There are great places to visit near Chatham including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-Historic Buildings to visit near Chatham include Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys.
+Don't miss Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys's historic buildings if visiting the area around Chatham.

 Places near Chatham feature a number of interesting museums including Ramsgate Maritime Museum.

-The area around Chatham's best coastal parks can be found at Barton's Point Coastal Park.
+Chatham's best nearby country parks can be found at Haysden Country Park, and Barton's Point Coastal Park.

 Chatham History